Our Curriculum Intent:

 To be successful in Maths, we recognise that pupils need to develop their conceptual understanding.
 In order to develop conceptual understanding in our pupils, we implement the CPA approach to learning (concrete, pictorial and abstract).
 This approach recognises that in order for pupils to understand abstract concepts, they must first learn mathematical concepts through the use of concrete resources and pictorial representation.
 Manipulatives are essential resources for all stages and teachers use these at every opportunity, and continue the Concrete-Pictorial-Abstract approach right through to Year 6.

-To ensure consistency and progression, Whittington uses the DfE approved ‘Power Maths’ scheme.
-This is fully aligned with the White Rose Maths scheme and the school’s ongoing engagement with the DFE funded Maths Hubs programme.
-At the heart of Power Maths is a clearly structured teaching and learning process that helps make certain that every child masters each maths concept securely and deeply.
+To ensure consistency and progression, Whittington follows our own long-term overview.
+We work with the DFE funded Maths Hub mastery programme.
+Our long-term overview is a clearly structured teaching and learning process that helps make certain that every child masters each maths concept securely and deeply.
 It sees all children learning the same concept in small, cumulative steps, each finding and mastering challenge at their own level.
 Rapid interventions or extending the use of manipulatives can help support learners who need support during a lesson.
 Those who grasp a concept easily have time to explore and understand that concept at a deeper level.
-Power Maths’ mastery approach values real understanding and richer, deeper learning above speed.
+Our approach values real understanding and richer, deeper learning above speed.
 The whole class therefore moves through the curriculum at broadly the same pace.